radiguzel/nnUNet-active/documentation/common_problems_and_solutions.md

 block: [4770,0,0], thread: [374,0,0] Assertion indexValue >= 0 && indexValue < tensor.sizes[dim] failed.`.

 This means that your dataset contains unexpected values in the segmentations. nnU-Net expects all labels to be consecutive integers.
-So if your dataset has 4 classes (background and three foreground labels), then the labels must be 0, 1, 2, 3 (where 0 must be background!).
+So if your dataset has 4 classes (background and three foregound labels), then the labels must be 0, 1, 2, 3 (where 0 must be background!).
 There cannot be any other values in the ground truth segmentations.

 If you run `nnUNet_plan_and_preprocess` with the `--verify_dataset_integrity` option, this should never happen because it will check for wrong values in the label images.

 ## nnU-Net training: Error: mmap length is greater than file size and EOFError
-Please delete all .npy files in the nnUNet_preprocessed folder of the test you were trying to train.
-Then try again.

-## nnU-Net training: Error: MultiThreadedAugmenter.abort_event was set, something went wrong.
-Maybe one of your workers crashed.
-This is not the actual error message!
-Look further up your stdout to see what caused the error.
-Please also check whether your RAM was full
 Please delete all .npy files in the nnUNet_preprocessed folder of the test you were trying to train.
 Then try again.

 ## running nnU-Net on Azure instances